travnick/CryBlend/README.md

 # CryBlend is now BCRY Exporter
-Refer to new repository for lastest code:<br>
+Refer to new repository for lastest code.
+You may still use CryBlend, but it is no longer actively maintained.
+For this reason, we recommend switching to BCRY, as it is a more updated version of CryBlend.<br>
 https://github.com/AFCStudio/BCRYExporter

 CryEngine Utilities and Exporter for Blender